ALTIBASE/Documents/Manuals/Altibase_7.1/eng/SQL Reference 2.md

 This is used to specify the unit of operation of the trigger.
 The changes to the data in the table take place according to this unit.
 The default is FOR EACH STATEMENT.

 - FOR EACH ROW: The operations specified in action body are conducted once for each row that is affected by trigger_event and satisfies the WHEN clause.
 The FOR EACH ROW clause must be used when either the REFERENCING clause or the WHEN clause is used.
-- FOR EACH STATEMENT: The trigger will be fired only once, either after or before execution of the DML statement that caused the trigger to fire.
+- FOR EACH STATEMENT: The trigger operates only once after or before the execution of the DML statement that triggers the trigger operation.

 *WHEN search_condition*